 Without dipping into the shop, there are a ton of different weapons and gear to unlock as you progress through your rank.
 Besides the default starting items, any permanent piece of equipment you obtain can be worn out.
 You don’t have to worry too much, as it only costs the in-game currency to repair.
 While waiting for your next mission to start, you can choose between three different item categories (Weapons, armor, attachments) to unlock next.
 At any point during a mission, you can press a button, and your focus will shift towards your equipped weapon.
 Here, you can customize your weapons with different types of grips, muzzles, and scopes, each with their own set of strengths and weaknesses.

 Although Warface is beginning to show its age, the class-based online shooter seems to have a new lease on life on PlayStation 4 and Xbox One.
 The cooperative focused special operations were precisely what I have been looking for in a military shooter with the run-and-gun gameplay that feels quite similar to Call of Duty.
 As an online-only title, there will be times where you’ll rubber band back into place due to lag, but for the most part, my experience has been rock solid.
 At times it has been difficult filling certain game modes on the competitive front, but eventually, you’ll connect.
-The colorful and stylish premium weapons and armor certainly help bring color to a slightly drag looking title.Note: Warface was reviewed based on a digital PlayStation 4 copy of the game, provided by the publisher.
+The colorful and stylish premium weapons and armor certainly help bring color to a slightly drag looking title.Note: Warface (PS4) was reviewed on PlayStation 4.
+A digital copy of the game provided by the publisher.